iWriteGigs

 Question #5

-A fundus of the uterus.
+A ampulla of the uterine tube.

-C ampulla of the uterine tube.
+B uterine part of the uterine tube.

 D vagina.